 You then make purchases with your Qube card, designating which Qube each purchase comes out of.
 Qube will then update your balance in that Qube.

-If money in a particular Qube goes to a zero balance, you can no longer spend money from that Qube.
+If the money in a particular Qube goes to a zero balance, you can no longer spend money from that Qube.
 This means you’re minimizing chances for fraud and for overspending when you use your Qube card.

 How Much Does Qube Cost?